 This is the Place Heritage Park hosts a fun Christmas event every year called Candlelight Christmas.
 This is one of our favorite state parks to visit because they always have a lot of fun activities for the children to learn about life as a pioneer.
 Candlelight Christmas is no different.
 You step back in time and celebrate Christmas pioneer style, and it is definitely worth visiting.
 We look forward to this event every year.

 This park has historic buildings from the days of the Utah pioneers, and at Christmas time they are all decorated for the holidays.
 Certain buildings are set up with Christmas activities that are authentic to pioneer days.
-Some of the activities are interactive like pioneer dancing, or making a craft.
-Others are more informational where you learn about the time period or watch them print a Christmas card in the print shop.
+Some of the activities are interactive like pioneer dancing, or making a craft or writing letters to Father Christmas.
+It is always surprising to me that our boys love the pioneer dancing so much.
+Make sure to stop here.

-The train shuttle is up and running so you can ride around the village and see a few Christmas lights.
+The train shuttle is up and running, so you can ride around the village and see a few Christmas lights.
 We like to ride the train to the top of the village by the hotel, and then walk down main street and pop in and out of the different buildings.
 When you check in at the Visitor’s Center, they do give you a map that shows where all the activities are located.
 There is also a wagon ride which is a ton of fun, and definitely puts you in the pioneer spirit.

 The barn area is converted into a live Nativity.
 There are a few pictures with signs, and scriptures, as well as small areas set up to represent the shepherds and wise men.
 As you climb up to the barn, you will see the star lighting the way to see baby Jesus.
 Inside the barn, you will find the little family, as well as some animals.
 Please remember to maintain a spirit of reverence as you approach this area.

-“Father Christmas” (don’t say Santa Claus) is part of Candlelight Christmas.
+“Father Christmas” is part of Candlelight Christmas.
 He has a special place on the 2nd floor of the Visitor’s Center, and we stopped to see him on our way out the door, but you could easily stop and see him when you first arrive.
 The boys each got a candy cane, and a few minutes to visit with Father Christmas.
 You can take as many photos as you’d like for free.

 This is the event we recommend most to families.
 We felt like this event was worth the money since there was SO much to do, and it is so unique compared to other Christmas events.
 And make sure to dress for the weather because a lot of these activities are outside, and you will be walking around the village all night.
 We were all bundled up for this adventure.